alexyorke/populated-ports/README.md

 # populated-ports
 Warns if two applications are using the same port (e.g. Docker and Visual Studio Code.)
 A simple console application that beeps when two or more ports are in use.
 Ports can be configured by editing the source code.

 This application solves the problem of accidently running two copies of an app, and running one but not the other.
 For example, starting a Docker image of an Angular app, and then also running it in Visual Studio Code and wondering why changing the code isn't changing anything; the Docker image started first so it takes priority (and vice-versa.)
+Some apps do not report a port conflict when starting, which is why this app can be useful.

-It will beep three times to get your attention.
+If a port conflict is found, it will beep three times to get your attention before asking you to resolve the conflict.
+If you do not resolve the conflict within `60` seconds, it will re-check if the conflict exists and then beep three times again.

 Sample output: